frmichel/sparql-micro-service/doc/02-config.md

 cache_expires_after | Optional | Maximum time (in seconds) to cache responses from the Web API.
 Default: 2592000 = 30 days http_header | Optional | Array of HTTP headers sent along with the Web API query.
 Default: none add_provenance | Optional | Whether to add provenance information as part of the graph that is being produced.
 Values are true or false.
 Default: false.
-More details about produced provenance information can be found [here](../doc/05-prov.md). custom_parameter.pass_multiple_values_as_csv | Optional | Define show multiple values of an service argument are passed to the Web API: true = as a comma-separated value, false = value is split and Web API is invoked once for each value.
+More details about produced provenance information can be found [here](../doc/05-prov.md). custom_parameter.pass_multiple_values_as_csv | Optional | Define how multiple values of an service argument are passed to the Web API: true = as a comma-separated value, false = value is split and Web API is invoked once for each value.
 Default: true

 Example:
 ```bash